Red Hat Software Collections

 Yes, many of the RHSCL packages are available as docker-formatted container images from the Red Hat Container Registry.
 Get started guides for building your first container are available on developers.redhat.com.

 Dockerfilesused to build RHSCL container images are available for you to use in building custom container images.
-See the above, for more information.
+See the Packaging Guide for more information.

 Can I build my own packages that use the scl mechanisms to manage multiple versions?